rexresearch

 force on the fluid causing the fluid to move and/or creating

-and the actuators operated to create a crawling action.
-Some
+configured and the actuators operated to create a crawling

-examples of applications in various embodiments include propulsion
+action.
+Some examples of applications in various embodiments

-attachable to the body of a swimmer or diver, surface vessels,
+propulsion systems attachable to the body of a swimmer or diver,

-mixing and transportation of fluids, powders, and aggregates.
+and the pumping, mixing and transportation of fluids, powders,

 [0007] Where the actuators are of a type that are capable of